MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 Debugging Tools for Windows supports kernel debugging over an Ethernet network.
 This topic describes how to set up Ethernet debugging manually.

 The computer that runs the debugger is called the *host computer*, and the computer being debugged is called the *target computer*.
-The host computer must be running Windows XP or later, and the target computer must be running Windows 8 or later.
+The host computer must be running Windows 7 or later, and the target computer must be running Windows 8 or later.

 Debugging over a network has the following advantages compared to debugging over other types of cable.

 -   The host and target computers can be anywhere on the local network.
 -   It is easy to debug many target computers from one host computer.
--   Network cable is inexpensive and readily available.
 -   Given any two computers, it is likely that they will both have Ethernet adapters.
 It is less likely that they will both have serial ports or both have 1394 ports.

 ## <span id="Supported_Network_Adapters"></span><span id="supported_network_adapters"></span><span id="SUPPORTED_NETWORK_ADAPTERS"></span>Supported Network Adapters

 The host computer can use any network adapter, but the target computer must use a network adapter that is supported by Debugging Tools for Windows.
 For a list of supported network adapters, see [Supported Ethernet NICs for Network Kernel Debugging in Windows 8.1](supported-ethernet-nics-for-network-kernel-debugging-in-windows-8-1.md) and [Supported Ethernet NICs for Network Kernel Debugging in Windows 10](supported-ethernet-nics-for-network-kernel-debugging-in-windows-10.md).

 ## <span id="Determining_the_IP_Address_of_the_Host_Computer"></span><span id="determining_the_ip_address_of_the_host_computer"></span><span id="DETERMINING_THE_IP_ADDRESS_OF_THE_HOST_COMPUTER"></span>Determining the IP Address of the Host Computer